allenlin90/programmingLearning/javascript/react/testingReactWithJestAndTestingLibrary/README.md

 1. From the last section, the testing use an assertion `expect(linkElement).toBeInTheDocument()`.
 2. `expect` is Jest global that starts the assertion and takes an argument as the subject of the assertion.
 3. It then works on a method such as `.toBeInTheDocument` which is a matcher, coming from `Jest-DOM` , to indicate the type of assertion.
+4. The matcher may take an argument which refines the matcher.
+5. More assertion examples
+   1. `expect(element.textContent).toBe('hello')`
+   2. `expect(elementsArray).toHaveLength(7)`
+6. `jest-dom`
+   1. comes with `create-react-app`
+   2. `sec/setupTests.js` imports it before each test, makes matchers available
+   3. DOM-based matchers `toBeVisible()` or `toBeChecked()`

+## Jest: Watch Mode and How Test Work
+1. React Testing Library helps with
+   1. rendering components into virtual DOM
+   2. searching virtual DOM
+   3. Interacting with virtual DOM
+2. Needs a test runner
+   1. Find tests, run them, make assertions
+3. Jest
+   1. is recommended by Testing Library
+   2. comes with `create-react-app`
+4. `npm test` runs a npm script that runs `Jest` in watch mode
+5. Jest watch mode
+   1. watches for changes in files since last commit
+   2. Only runs tests related to these files
+   3. No changes?
+No tests
+      1. Type `a` to run all tests